-Northern California is home to numerous hot springs.
-Depending on what you like, you can hike to remote hot springs or visit developed resorts with mineral pools.
+Northern California is home to a wide range of secluded hot springs and developed resorts with mineral pools.
 Some of the most popular springs include Travertine, Wild Willy’s, Skyes, Harbin, Wilbur and Orr Hot Springs Resort.
+We spent a day spring hopping in our bath robes as we drove down from Lake Tahoe to Lone Pine and had so much fun, but there’s also loads more we’d try next time.

 Here are three main types of hot springs we will discuss in this guide: